jpolitz/jpolitz.github.com/notes/_posts/2022-12-27-video-exams.md

 assessment that's reasonable to give in my class.
 The richness of video gives us a temporal dimension that turns out to have valuable signal about how students are understanding their programs.
-Check out the [full paper](/docs/sigcse-2023-video-exams.pdf) for more, including analysis of another exam question with interesting misconceptions about recursion.
+Check out the [full paper](/docs/sigcse-2023-video-exams.pdf) for more on these questions, including analysis of another exam question with interesting misconceptions about recursion.